Updated May 29, 2023

 Right-click and select Format Object.
-From there, select the minimum and maximum value and cell link as well.
+From there, select the minimum and maximum value and cell link.

-By clicking on the up and down arrow, we will see the change in cell A3, which is our cell link.
+By clicking the up and down arrow, we will see the change in cell A3, our cell link.

 The rest of the Controls are not activated.
 All those left controls are customized.

 Pros of Form Controls

 - All the mentioned controls are easy to implement.
-And we all have seen some of them in any form of our work.
+And we all have seen some of them in our work.

 - The format Control option is the same for most of the control.
 So it becomes easy to select the range and cell link.

 Things to Remember

-- Form Controls are used for both manual data and macros.
+- Use the Form Controls for both manual data and macros.

 - Text Field, Combo List-Edit, and Combo Drop Down-Edit are customized form controls.

-- Form Controls can also be used with charts.
+- You can also use Form Controls with charts.

 This is a guide to Form Controls in Excel.
-Here we discuss how to use Form Controls in Excel and practical examples, and a downloadable excel template.
+Here we discuss how to use Form Controls in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –